 Portalverse Client App

-Ditching expected design patterns for a web3 gaming service
+Ditching expected design patterns for a Web3 gaming service

 Overview

-What is Portalverse?
+What was Portalverse?

 Cloud gaming is about flexibility